 Tucked away in the quiet Bear River Range, Beaver Mountain is a resort to get away from it all.
-The cell service is poor, the snow is deep, the slopes are empty and the food is delicious.
+The cell service is poor, the snow is deep, the slopes are empty and the food is delicious and affordable.
 The Beav’ is the perfect place for families looking to unwind, enjoy skiing and snowboarding together and reconnect.
-Consider escaping to Beaver Mountain for the weekend with ample lodging available in nearby Garden City or Logan.
+In fact, Beaver Mountain has been owned by the Seeholzer family since 1939 and it's the longest continuously-owned family resort in the US!
+Consider escaping to Beaver Mountain for the weekend with a stay in nearby Garden City or Logan.

 Beaver Mountain is located along scenic Highway 89 in Logan Canyon in Northern Utah.
 Approximate driving times (in favorable driving conditions) and distances are listed below:

 Ogden: 77 miles – 1 hour, 30 minutes

 Salt Lake City: 112 miles – 2 hours

 Provo: 155 miles - 2 hours, 45 minutes

 In a 5th Grader’s Words: